alexhisen/mobx-schema-form/README.md

 }
 ```

-> Note that MobxSchemaForm uses the same props as react-schema-form's SchemaForm, which it wraps, except what react-schema-form calls model is actually model.data in mobx-schema-form.
+> Note that MobxSchemaForm uses the same props as react-schema-form's SchemaForm, except what react-schema-form calls model is actually model.data in mobx-schema-form.
+It also supports 'option' for compatibility with SchemaForm, though the correct form in MobxSchemaForm is 'options' plural.